newlight77/dotfiles/README.md

 ## Setup

-To start with, this ndotfiles repository provides 4 parts :
+To start with, this dotfiles repository provides 4 parts :

 - bash setup
 - git setup